 WATSU – WATer shiatSU

-A primary goal of much post operative or post injury care is to reunify the elements of the body’s internal poise.
-The requirement is to remove tension and pain, and to return the body to productive harmony.
 WATSU is a profoundly relaxing aquatic movement therapy where the emphasis is upon stretching and freeing the body in a warm and comforting water environment.
-The word WATSU derives from Water Shiatsu.
+The word WATSU derives from WATer ShiatSU.
 The technique is based upon Zen Shiatsu, and is an effective way of mobilizing “CHI”, the body’s life force, through the ” meridians”, which in Oriental systems, are its paths of energy.
+This promotes healing at many levels.

-WATSU is equally helpful for the many hospital workers, both medical and non-medical, who are under so many pressures in today’s NHS that stress, anxiety, poor breathing and sleeping patterns can each take their toll and reduce effectiveness.
+WATSU is particularly helpful for patients and the many hospital workers, both medical and non-medical, who are under so many pressures in today’s NHS that stress, anxiety, poor breathing and sleeping patterns can each take their toll and reduce effectiveness.
 WATSU works for them too.

 Body-temperature water is an ideal medium for freeing energy.
 The lightness of the body in water allows the practitioner to float the receiver, to free the spinal vertebrae, to articulate joints and elongate muscles in ways that are not possible on land.
 These rhythmic and dance-like movements are performed in harmony with the breath to inspire the natural regeneration of mind, body and spirit.